 The jagged, microscopic asbestos particles are absorbed by cells in the lungs, and stay there permanently, preventing them from healing.
 This process causes the mutations which can lead to the condition asbestosis and cancer mesothelioma – neither of which is curable.
 The great tragedy is that asbestos exposure is a lottery: the related illnesses are devastating, but can take as many as 30 or 40 years to develop.

 While the effects of asbestos exposure can be delayed, there is no safe level – every additional fibre you inhale increases the chances of developing these diseases.
 And while asbestos was finally banned from sale or use in 2000, we shouldn’t expect cases to suddenly tail off in 2030.
 Despite not being actively used, asbestos remains in place in residential properties, schools, office buildings and more across the UK, and continues to pose a threat.
+The threat of asbestos is such that our asbestos awareness online course is one of the most popular courses we offer.

 The traditional advice regarding many asbestos containing materials (ACMs) is that they are harmless unless disturbed.
 This is generally true, and it’s not worth worrying yourself to death about the most inert forms of asbestos, such as old Artex ceiling textures.
 But some uses of asbestos – particularly those which are exposed to the elements – are prone to break down, and there is a time limit on everything.
 A recent Times article for instance revealed that many water pipes contain some asbestos, with fears that they are reaching the end of their lives, and disposing fibres into drinking water.